streamcoreai/streamcore-server/SECURITY.md

 Test against your own instance.
 Please don't scan hosted demo deployments, and don't access, modify, or exfiltrate other people's session data.

+Not a security issue?
+Ordinary bugs belong in a public issue — [CONTRIBUTING.md](CONTRIBUTING.md) covers what to include.

 ## What to expect

 | Stage | Target |